zayne-kirkham/BST-Lab/README.md

 * You must pass parts 1 - 5 as well as Valgrind to receive credit for this part.

 ### Requirement Notes
 * There are multiple correct methods for removing nodes from a tree; each method may result in a distinct tree.
 Some conventions need to be used to ensure that your tree properly matches ours.
-When removing, use the method described on page 476 of the course text (i.e. when removing a node with only one child, replace that node with its child and use the in-order predecessor when removing nodes with two children).
+When removing a node with only one child, replace that node with its child and use the in-order predecessor when removing nodes with two children).
 * Remember to disallow duplicate entries and to handle the case when the element to be removed is not in the tree.
 You are required to write a separate '.h' and '.cpp' for every class you implement.
 You may not use any standard library data structures for this lab (vector, list, etc.).